Ticks and Minnesota's domestic animals and livestock

 Ticks of concern

 - Longhorned Tick.
 This tick is an invasive species from Asia, New Zealand and Australia.
 It is capable of causing severe tick infestations and carrying tickborne disease agents.
 The longhorned tick was recently discovered on the mainland U.S. in New Jersey in November 2017.
-It has also been found in Virginia, West Virginia, Arkansas, North Carolina, New York, Pennsylvania, Maryland, Connecticut, Kentucky, Tennessee and Delaware as of August 2019.
+It has also been found in Virginia, West Virginia, Arkansas, North Carolina, New York, Pennsylvania, Maryland, Connecticut, Kentucky, Tennessee, Delaware, Ohio and Rhode Island as of August 2020.